The average annual running cost of a car is £1,600.

-Insurance comes in as the second most over-expensive cost for running a car, but it's easy to save money on if you do your homework and shop around.
+Insurance comes in as the second most over-expensive cost for running a car, but it's easy to save money if you do your homework and shop around.

 Unfortunately, unlike many other auto-renewal services like travel insurance, car insurance companies don't offer you cheaper rates based on loyalty.

-As you'd expect it's all determined on your claims history and any personal changes such as moving to a new area, adding or removing someone else to or from the insurance, and whether your car is parked overnight on your driveway or away from your house.
+As you'd expect it's all determined by your claims history and any personal changes such as moving to a new area, adding or removing someone else to or from the insurance, and whether your car is parked overnight on your driveway or away from your house.